damian0815/conceptmod/README.md

 ## Concept modifications

-* Enhance: To enhance a concept, simply add a caret (^) after it.
-  Example: "fluffy^" enhances the concept of "fluffy".

 * Replace: To replace a concept with another, use the "=" operator.
   Example: "black and white=vibrant color" replaces "black and white" with "vibrant color".

-* Increase Occurrence: To increase the occurrence of a concept, use the "++" operator.
+* Exaggerate: To exaggerate a concept, use the "++" operator.
-  Example: "alpaca++" increases the occurrence of "alpaca".
+  Example: "alpaca++" exaggerates "alpaca".

-* Reduce Occurrence: To reduce the occurrence of a concept, use the "--" operator.
+* Erase: To reduce a concept, use the "--" operator.
-  Example: "monochrome--" reduces the occurrence of "monochrome".
+  Example: "monochrome--" reduces "monochrome".

 * Orthogonal: To make two concepts orthogonal, use the "%" operator.
   Example: "cat%dog" makes "cat" and "dog" orthogonal.